12-Month Wedding Timeline

 Create A Seating Chart

-As RSVPs are beginning to come in, it is time for you to start working on your seating chart.
+As RSVPs are beginning, it is time for you to start working on your seating chart.

-To put together your wedding reception seating arrangements, the venue should have provided you with a diagram.
+The venue should have provided a diagram to assemble your wedding reception seating arrangements.
 This will show you the placement of each dinner table in the ballroom and indicate how many guests can be seated at each table.

 The tables should be numbered (unless you want to give them names), and your escort cards should each have a number designating each guest to a corresponding table.